Flor-Flores/treehouse/README.md

 ## Treehouse

-Tihs repo is for all my courses file completed through teamtreehouse.com
+This repo is for all my courses file completed through teamtreehouse.com